spawaskar-cora/cora-docs/docs/getting-started/browser-support.md

 ## Recommended browsers

-CoRA is optimized for the Google Chrome browser and we have extensively tested its functionaility on the Chrome browser.
+CoRA is optimized for the Google Chrome browser and we have extensively tested its functionality on the Chrome browser.
 The product will work on other browsers such as Apple Safari, Mozilla Firefox and Microsoft Edge.

 !!! tip

-    Always make sure that you keep your OS and Browser updated and current, using older verions may compromise functionality
+    Always make sure that you keep your OS and Browser updated and current, using older versions may compromise functionality

 ## Supported browsers